-Colorado is changing at a rapid pace and there are people from all over the country who are now choosing to call it home.
-Over the last few years Colorado has experienced faster population growth than ever before.
-The height of the boom happened between 2014 and 2015 where there were nearly 101,000 new people who moved to Colorado.
-From 2010 to 2015 Colorado was the second fastest growing state in the nation and only North Dakota could boast population growth at a more rapid pace.
+Colorado continues to change at a rapid pace and there are people from all over the country who are now choosing to call it home.
+Over the last five years, Colorado has experienced faster population growth than ever before.
+From 2010 to 2015 Colorado was the second fastest growing state in the nation and only North Dakota could boost population growth at a more rapid pace.

-While growth has continued, in the last couple years it has slowed a little bit.
-In 2016 Colorado was the 7th fastest growing state, but that still mean’t over 90,000 new residents to the state.
-The primary areas areas of Colorado that experienced the most growth were El Paso County (which is where Colorado Springs is located) followed by Denver and next was Greeley’s Weld County.
-Growth however was not limited to the larger cities as the fastest growth was actually seen in small rural counties, like Costilla County in Southern Colorado (All stats according to the Denver Post).
+While growth has slowed a bit in the last few years we’re still seeing persistent Colorado population growth across the state, especially in Denver.
+In 2016 Colorado was the 7th fastest growing state, which meant over 90,000 new residents to the state!
+The primary areas of Colorado that experienced the most growth were El Paso County (which is where Colorado Springs is located) followed by Denver and next was Greeley’s Weld County.
+Growth, however, was not limited to the larger cities as the fastest growth was actually seen in small rural counties, like Costilla County in Southern Colorado (All stats according to the Denver Post).

 Denver is Now a City of Cranes.

 If you want see Colorado’s population growth first hand, just take a trip to the capital.
-Denver now boasts the 3rd most cranes among major cities in the United States.
+In 2018, Denver boasted the 4rd most cranes among major cities in the United States.

 The downtown area is one of the hotspots for new constriction with the whole skyline changing due to new skyscrapers being built.
 However, new residential and commercial construction is not limited to the center of the city as a number of suburbs and other neighborhoods are also experiencing extreme growth.